 5. Russian medicine ball twist

 No medicine ball or weights?
 No problem!
-Grab a dumbbell, a heavy book, or just use your own body weight.
+This is one of the best six pack exercises because all you need to do is grab a dumbbell, a heavy book, or just use your own body weight.

 Transverse Abdominis (TVA)